HomeBlogGovernment Contractor Hearing Conservation: Which OSHA Standard Applies at Federal Worksites?

 Which OSHA Standard Applies

-The applicable OSHA noise standard depends on the type of work being performed — not where the work is located.
+The applicable OSHA noise standard depends on the type of work performed — not where the work is located.
 On a single military installation, different contractor activities may fall under different standards simultaneously.

-Type of WorkApplicable StandardAction LevelPELNotes
+Type of WorkApplicable StandardAction LevelPEL

-General industry operations (maintenance, manufacturing, depot work)29 CFR 1910.9585 dBA TWA90 dBA TWAMost common standard for defense contractors; covers audiometric testing, HCP, HPD
+General industry operations (maintenance, manufacturing, depot work)29 CFR 1910.9585 dBA TWA90 dBA TWA

-Construction activities (new construction, demolition, major renovation)29 CFR 1926.5290 dBA TWA90 dBA TWAHigher action level than 1910.95; hearing conservation program requirements differ from general industry
+Construction activities (new construction, demolition, major renovation)29 CFR 1926.5290 dBA TWA90 dBA TWA

 OSHA Enforcement at Federal Facilities